DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 4. Providers accept or reject applications via the API and onboarding participants onto their systems
 5. Providers train participants as per details set out in the contract
 6. Providers submit `started` declarations via the API to notify DfE that participants have started their courses
-7. DfE pay providers output payments for `started` declarations
+7. DfE pays providers output payments for `started` declarations
 8. Providers continue to train participants as per details set out in the contract
 9. Providers submit `retained` declarations via the API to notify DfE participants have continued in training for a given milestone
 10. DfE pays providers output payments for `retained` declarations